Lenovo Yoga 9i 14 (2022) review: The pinnacle of design

 - Weight: 3.02 pounds

 The laptop's specifications are otherwise mundane, though certainly high-end for a 14-inch laptop of this size.
-It skimps on nothing, which makes the Yoga 9i's entry-level MSRP of $1,249 justifiable, though our review configuration will set you back $1,450 at Best Buy.
+It skimps on nothing, which makes the Yoga 9i's entry-level MSRP of US$1,249 (AU$2,399) justifiable, though our review configuration will set you back US$1,450 (AU$3,049).

 Design and build quality